KirilStrezikozin/BakeMaster-Blender-Addon/install/readme.txt

-Download a preferable archived file to quickly install the add-on in Blender.
+Download a preferable archived file to quickly install the add-on into Blender.